connorblake100/connorblake100/README.md

 - 👋 Hi, I’m @connorblake100
 - 👀 I’m interested in programming and finance
+- Bachelor of Commerce, Honours; Finance Student at Carleton University
 - 📫 How to reach me connor.blake100@gmail.com

 <!---